darthoctopus/zvrk/Writeup/zvrk.md

 biblio-style: aasjournal
 ---

-\shorttitle{Gasing Pangkah}
+\shorttitle{Gasing Pangkah I}
-\title{TESS Observes a Rapidly-Rotating Red Giant.
-I: Asteroseismology and Preliminary Characterisation}
+\title{Gasing Pangkah I: Asteroseismology and Preliminary Characterisation \\ of a Rapidly-Rotating Red Giant in the TESS SCVZ}
 \input{preamble}
 \begin{abstract}
 We report the discovery of a rapidly-rotating red giant ($P_\text{rot} \sim 98\ \mathrm{d}$) observed with TESS in its Southern Continuous Viewing Zone.
 The rotation rate of this red giant is independently verified by the use of p-mode asteroseismology, strong perodicity in TESS and ASAS-SN photometry, and multiple measurements of spectroscopic rotational broadening.
 A two-component fit to APOGEE spectra indicates a spot coverage fraction consistent with the amplitude of the photometric rotational signal; modulations in this amplitude over time suggest the rapid evolution of this spot morphology, and therefore enhanced magnetic activity.
 We further develop and deploy new asteroseismic techniques to characterise radial differential rotation in its convective envelope.
 In particular we find that the interior portions of the convective envelope rotate more slowly than the near-surface layers.
 This feature, in combination with such a high surface rotation rate, is categorically incompatible with even the most physically permissive models of angular-momentum transport in single-star evolution.
 Spectroscopic abundance estimates also indicate an unusually high surface lithium abundance, among other anomalies.
 Taken together, all of these suggest an ingestion scenario for the formation of this rotational configuration, various models of which we examine in detail.
 Such ingestion events represent an alternative mechanism by which the envelopes of post-main-sequence stars may spin up, as seen in the \textit{Kepler} sample, in conjunction with various existing hypotheses for outward angular momentum transport.